-(a) Upon a Change in Control, a Service Provider's then-outstanding Awards, other than Options and Stock Appreciation Rights, that are not subject to Section 9.3 and are not vested, shall become fully vested (with any performance conditions, if applicable, deemed satisfied at the "target" level) and shall be settled in cash, Shares (or securities of the successor entity), or a combination thereof, as determined by the Committee, within thirty (30) days following such Change in Control (except to the extent that settlement of the Award must be made pursuant to its original schedule in order to comply with Section 409A of the Code).

-(b) Upon a Change in Control, a Service Provider's then-outstanding Options and Stock Appreciation Rights that are not subject to Section 9.3 and are not vested shall immediately become fully vested and exercisable over the exercise period set forth in the applicable Award Agreement (with any performance conditions, if applicable, deemed satisfied at the "target" level).
+- (a) Upon a Change in Control, a Service Provider's then-outstanding Awards, other than Options and Stock Appreciation Rights, that are not subject to Section 9.3 and are not vested, shall become fully vested (with any performance conditions, if applicable, deemed satisfied at the "target" level) and shall be settled in cash, Shares (or securities of the successor entity), or a combination thereof, as determined by the Committee, within thirty (30) days following such Change in Control (except to the extent that settlement of the Award must be made pursuant to its original schedule in order to comply with Section 409A of the Code). - (b) Upon a Change in Control, a Service Provider's then-outstanding Options and Stock Appreciation Rights that are not subject to Section 9.3 and are not vested shall immediately become fully vested and exercisable over the exercise period set forth in the applicable Award Agreement (with any performance conditions, if applicable, deemed satisfied at the "target" level).
 Notwithstanding the immediately preceding sentence, the Committee may elect to cancel such outstanding Options or Stock Appreciation Rights and pay the Service Provider an amount of cash, Shares (or securities of the successor entity), or a combination thereof, as determined by the Committee (less normal withholding taxes), within thirty (30) days following such Change in Control (except to the extent that settlement of the Award must be made pursuant to its original schedule in order to comply with Section 409A of the Code), with a value (as determined by the Committee) equal to the excess of (i) the value, as determined by the Committee, of the consideration (including cash) received by the holder of a Share as a result of the Change in Control (or if the Company's shareholders do not receive any consideration as a result of the Change in Control, the Fair Market Value of a Share on the day immediately prior to the Change in Control) over (ii) the exercise price of such Options or the strike price (or exercise price) of such Stock Appreciation Rights, multiplied by the number of Shares subject to each such Award in accordance with Section 409A of the Code, to the extent applicable.
-No payment shall be made to a Service Provider for any Option or Stock Appreciation Right if the exercise price or strike price for such Option or Stock Appreciation Right if the exercise price or strike price for such Option or Stock Appreciation Right if the change in Control (or if the Change in Control, the Fair Market Value of a Share on the day immediately prior to the Change in Control (or if the Company's shareholders do not receive any consideration Right
+No payment shall be made to a Service Provider for any Option or Stock Appreciation Right if the exercise price or strike price for such Option or Stock Appreciation Right, respectively, exceeds the value, as determined by the Committee, of the consideration (including cash) received by the holder of a Share as a result of the Change in Control (or if the Company's shareholders do not receive any consideration as a result of the Change in Control, the Fair Market Value of a Share on the day immediately prior to the Change in Control).